fentresspaul61B/Deploy-Whisper-On-GCP/README.md

 This is useful incase you want to ensure your data is stored on specific servers you are in control of.

 ## IMPORTANT NOTES
 - You will need to request GPU access from GCP which can take up to 2 days for approval in order to deploy using GPU on cloud run.
-(ADD STEPS ON HOW TO DO THIS FIRST)
+(ADD STEPS ON HOW TO DO THIS FIRST).
+For me this took about 4 businesses days.
+With that being said, GCP was very responsive, and gave me a status update almost every day which was helpful.
 - Inference using the different whisper models on CPU, will be extremely slow, and basically not useful for most cases